 - There are 3 brands that offer truly extended rear facing car seats, up to 25kg – Axkid (125cm), BeSafe iZi Plus and Volvo Maxway (115cm).

 - Unless you financially have to purchase a multistage seat, rather select a seat designed to protect your child in the specific stage of development they are in.
 The safety needs of a 4 year old are very different to that of a 10 year old.

 Reminder – isofix is not critical and increases the price of the seat, while also preventing rear facing with the harness past 18kg.
 Make sure your car has isofix and a top tether point before considering seats that require them.

-Criteria: rear facing to at least 18kg, available at the show (Axkid, Recaro and BeSafe do not have stands, but their seats are of the safest in South Africa)
+Criteria: rear facing to at least 18kg, available at the show (Axkid and Recaro do not have stands,we are offering specials on some of the seats, because they are of the safest in South Africa)

 - Maxi Cosi 2Way Pearl.
 This seat only installs on the isofix base, which is sold separately.
 Rear facing with five-point harness to 18kg or 105cm, around age 4.
 Does allow forward facing.

 - Safeway Polar.
 Best budget seat.
 Isofix and Top Tether OR seatbelt installation.
 Rear or forward facing with 5-point harness to 18kg or 105cm.
 With isofix AND top tether, forward facing with harness to 25kg or 115cm, average 5-year-old.
 Full-back seatbelt positioning booster seat up to 1.5m tall, between ages 10 and 12 years.

 Top tips for parents of children age 4 and up